microsoft/ai-developer/Python/challenges/Resources/Supporting Challenges/Challenge-02-Reference-App.md

     At the heart of the Semantic Kernel framework is the **Kernel** object.
 Here is where you register the AI Models you will be working with and any Plugins you will be using in your application.
 You will learn about Plugins in later challenges.

-    The Kernel object is being configured to use an Azure OpenAI chat model by calling the ```AzureChatCompletion``` method of the Kernel class.
+    The Kernel object is being configured to use an Azure AI Foundry chat model by calling the ```AzureChatCompletion``` method of the Kernel class.

     Locate the following code in the ```chat.py``` inside `initialize_kernel()` method: